Mitchell Hepburn: Premier of Ontario

 Hepburn's premiership achieved international attention, which merited his appearance on Time magazine's cover in 1937.

 As premier, Hepburn undertook a number of measures that enhanced his reputation as the practitioner of a highly vigorous style.
 In a public show of austerity, he closed Chorley Park, the residence of the Lieutenant Governor of Ontario, auctioned off the chauffeur driven limousines that had been used by the previous Conservative cabinet, and fired many civil servants.
 To improve the province's welfare, he gave money to mining industries in Northern Ontario and introduced compulsory milk pasteurization (in so doing, he has been credited with virtually wiping out bovine tuberculosis in the province).
 Breaking with the temperance stance of previous Liberal governments, Hepburn expanded the availability of liquor by allowing hotels to sell beer and wine.

 Industrial labour reform

 The Industrial Standards Act, which emulated the US National Industrial Recovery Act and the Quebec Arcand Act, was introduced in 1935 to set minimum wages and working conditions by industry and geographic area.
 It was described by Labour Minister David Croll as "the most controversial piece of legislation now on the Statute Books of the Province," and it came about after federal efforts that had been instituted under RB Bennett's "New Deal" were declared unconstitutional.

 Guardianship of Dionne quintuplets

 The government also made international news by making the Dionne quintuplets wards of the provincial Crown in response to public outrage of plans by promoters to exploit the infants by putting them on display at the Chicago World's Fair.
 The Legislative Assembly passed legislation in that regard and subsequently replaced it in 1944; it was not repealed until 2006.

+The Ontario government's treatment of the Dionnes was later criticized, as the government itself (under Hepburn) relentlessly exploited the quintuplets as a tourist attraction, exhibiting them in their "home" called Quintland to hundreds of thousands of observers who passed through.
+The public exhibitions stopped in 1943, after Hepburn's premiership ended.
+The Hepburn government also set up a trust fund for the quintuplets, but in later years it was discovered that the fund contained less money than what was made from advertisements and photographs the Dionnes had been involved in.
+Instead of the government paying for research, food, and travel expenses for photographers and filmmakers, the payment came from the quintuplets' trust fund.
+Decades later, the sisters accepted a $4 million dollar settlement for their mistreatment, and an apology on behalf of the Ontario government from then-premier Mike Harris.